BhagyashriMD/Java-Banking-Application/README.md

 User Login: Registered users can log in to their accounts by selecting this option.
 They will need to provide their credentials (username and password) to access their account functionalities.

-Transfer Money: This option allows users to transfer funds between their own accounts or to other users' accounts within the banking system.
+Transfer Money: This option allows users to transfer funds between their accounts or to other users' accounts within the banking system.
 Users will be guided through the necessary steps to complete the transaction securely.

 View Balance: Users can choose this option to view the current balance of their accounts.
 The application will display the balance on the screen.